rlupton20/lyah-exercises/README.md

 ## Syntax in functions

 ### Exercise (basic)

+Write a function to generate the fibonacci numbers
   - Write a function, `fibPairs`, so that when given an integer `n`, `fibPairs` returns a pair of integers representing the (n - 1)th and and nth fibonnacci numbers.
 You can take the -1st element of the fibonnaci sequence to be 0, and the 0th to be 1.
   - Write a function `fibonnaci` that maps an integer n to the nth fibonnacci number.